LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

 Here is where the program takes in the information requested from the user.
-Its action is actually right to left:  ``Console.ReadLine`` is another function available with the ``Console``, that reads a line typed in by the user on the keyboard.
+Its action is actually right to left:  ``Console.ReadLine`` is another function available through ``Console`` that reads a line typed in by the user on the keyboard.
 Here in the sample run, on the same line as the prompt string
 (because of the previous ``Write``, not ``WriteLine``),